ridvanbaluyos/face/README.md

     - [Analyzing Head Pose](#analyzing-head-pose)
     - [Chaining options](#chaining-options)
 - [References](#references)

+### Requirements ##
+Subscription for Microsoft's Face API.
+Please follow these [steps](https://www.projectoxford.ai/doc/face/Get-Started/csharp#step1) on how to get a subscription key.

 ### Installation ##
 Open your `composer.json` file and add the following to the `require` key: